-One of the best wireless gaming headset
+One of the best wireless gaming headsets of 2023

 The Corsair HS80 RGB Wireless takes the second spot on our list and is perhaps the best gaming headset ever made by Corsair.
 It features everything you would expect from a solid headset.
-In addition, Corsair is a known brand with a track record of producing some of the best gaming headsets on the market – so this is a company that knows what it’s doing.
+In addition, Corsair is a well-known brand with a track record of producing some of the best gaming headsets on the market – so this is a company that knows what it’s doing.

 The Corsair HS80 RGB Wireless headline feature is the custom 50mm neodymium drivers and the Dolby Atmos sound, which is a peculiar audio format for experiencing better than usual surround sound (in this case, better-than-7.1-surround sound).
 This is also one of the most well-built gaming headsets out there with a comfy design.
 The battery life is fantastic at 19-hour-long.

 The Corsair HS80 RGB Wireless headset sits at the top when it comes to excellent sound performance.
-The sound performance level is exceptional and definitely blows out the competition out of the water.
+The sound performance level is exceptional and definitely blows the competition out of the water.
 However, if you consume lots of music, it should be noted that there’s no Bluetooth support.
-For gamers though, this is not a big deal.
+For gamers, though, this is not a big deal.

 Driver Type: Custom 50mm neodymium | Impedance: 32 Ohms @ 1 KHz | Frequency Response: 20 – 40,000 Hz | Microphone Type: Omnidirectional, flip-up | Cables: USB Type-C to Type-A (charging and audio) | Connectivity Options: 2.4 GHz USB Type-A dongle or USB-A cable | Weight: 0.8 pounds / 367g | Lighting: 1x RGB zone | Software: Corsair iCue, Dolby Access | Features: Dolby Atmos, 60-foot rang, 20 hour battery life

-One of the most versatile gaming headset
+One of the most versatile gaming headsets for 2023

 The Arctis 7P/7X is one of the best gaming headsets ever made.
 It’s has a beautiful design, sounds great, and versatile with support for multiple devices.
 It can work well with both the Xbox Series X, and PS5, as well as other gaming systems such as Xbox One, PS4, Nintendo Switch, PC, tablet, or phone.